 - Instrumented tests: Unit tests that run on an Android device or emulator.

 These tests have access to instrumentation information, such as the

 Contextfor the app under test.
-Use this approach to run unit tests that have Android dependencies which cannot be easily filled by using mock objects.
+Use this approach to run unit tests that have complex Android dependencies that require a more robust enviornment, such as Robolectric.